 Alice Liu is a long time New Yorker.
 She graduated from Yale University with a degree in Economics, Political Science, and International Relations because she wanted to be able to read between the lines while reading a newspaper.
 After graduation, she took the scenic route to the arts, with stopovers in investment banking, and in food and beverage service.
 A fun time was had in beverage service.

 On the advice of a roommate, Alice began acting.
 This led to a busy and varied 25-year career in commercials, film, and television as a character actress.
 She used this time to explore the most important moment of her creative life-the day she walked into a record store and heard David Bowie's song, "Scary Monsters."
 This song not only taught her how far outside of the box one could go, but also that every instrument was a character with its own story looking to be voiced.
 It informed her art so much that when she wrote, performed, and produced her alternative rock album with her band, Missing Chunk, Benjamin Strouse of the New York Peekaboo Festival said, "...Alice uses her eclectic background to great effect by creating a sound that sets this band apart, even in the diverse NYC scene..."

-On a personal level, Alice is an avid collector of bronze animal chops, letterpress print blocks, and other vintage objects that have stories to tell.
+On a personal level, Alice is an avid collector of bronze animal chops, letterpress print blocks, antique miniature toilets, and other vintage objects that have stories to tell.
 As an accidental (it just happens!) animal rescuer, Alice is known to be a repeat offender.
 She loves living things, including mice and rats, but not biting bugs.
 She enjoys reading on the toilet.

 click here for my resume